raspberrypilearning/python-web-server-with-flask/worksheet.md

     ```html
     <h1>Hello {{ name }}!</h1>
     ```
-    Note here we've neglected the `<html>` and `<body>` tags - this is OK for testing but real websites should have a full HTML structure.
+    Note here we've neglected the `<html>` and `<body>` tags.
+This is OK for testing but real websites should have a full HTML structure.

-1. Save the file, reload the web server and visit `http://127.0.0.1:5000/hello/paul` - it should look like this:
+1. Save the file, reload the web server and visit `http://127.0.0.1:5000/hello/paul`.
+It should look like this:

     ![Hello Paul!](images/flask-hello-paul.png)